-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Removal and demolition of a structure that does not involve the use of explosives, excluding: (a) Waitara and Pātea river control arms; (b) Main Breakwater or Lee Breakwater; (c) petroleum production installations and associated pipelines; (d) hard protection structures; and (e) bridges and any associated: (f) occupation of space in the common marine and coastal area; (g) disturbance of the foreshore or seabed; (h) deposition in, on or under the foreshore or seabed; and (i) discharge of sediment Note (1): If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 44.
-Note (2): Iwi authorities that have requested to be informed of this activity will be advised by 43 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) Disturbance of the foreshore and seabed is limited to the minimum required to undertake the activity and is restored to its previous state 48 hours following the completion of the activity: (b) the structure to be removed is removed completely with no remnant material being placed into the coastal marine area; (c) the activity does not significantly affect sediment movement or lead to increased erosion or scour; (d) the activity complies with the general standards in Section 8.6; (e) the activity is not located within any historic heritage site identified in Schedule 6A and B [Historic heritage] or any other archaeological site; (f) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (q) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; and (h) Taranaki Regional Council is informed of the activity at least five working days before commencement by entering details of the activity at www.trc.govt.nz/informcouncil.
+Activity Rule Coastal management area Classification Star ndards/terms/conditions Matters of control/discretion Policy reference Removal and demolition of a structure that does not involve the use of explosives, excluding: (a) Waitara and Pātea river control arms; (b) Main Breakwater or Lee Breakwater; (c) petroleum production installations and associated pipelines; (d) hard protection structures; and (e) bridges and includes any associated: (f) occupation of space in the common marine and coastal area; (g) disturbance of the foreshore or seabed; (h) deposition in, on or under the foreshore or seabed; and (i) discharge of sediment Note (1): If the activity does not come within or meet the standards, terms and conditions in this rule refer to Rule 46.
+Note (2): Iwi authorities that have requested to be informed of this activity will be advised by 45 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) (b) (c) (d) (e) (f) (g) (h) Disturbance of the foreshore and seabed is limited to the minimum required to undertake the activity and is restored to its previous state 48 hours following the completion of the activity; the structure to be removed is removed completely with no remnant material being placed into the coastal marine area; the activity does not significantly affect sediment movement or lead to increased erosion or scour; the activity complies with the general standards in Section 8.6; the activity is not located within any historic heritage site identified in Schedule 6A and B [Historic heritage] or any other archaeological site; the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; no fuelling of vehicles or machinery occurs in the coastal marine area, other than in the Port coastal management area (this restriction does not apply to ships); and Taranaki Regional Council is informed of the activity at least five working days before commencement by entering details of the activity at www.trc.govt.nz/informcouncil .